 3. What is the notice of intent to suspend?

-The DMV sends this letter to you to communicate its intent to suspend your license.
+The DMV sends you a letter of intent to suspend your license once you accumulate:

 - three points within any twelve 12-month period,